Exclusive: Secret underground base beneath Denver International Airport now revealed by whistleblower

 Department of Defense Ties To Domestic Airline Carriers

-New information uncovered by Intellihub News investigators concludes that, yes indeed the DOD has ties to a commercial airline carrier that operates out of the Denver International Airport.
+New information uncovered by Intellihub investigators concludes that yes indeed the DOD has ties to at least one commercial airline carrier that operates out of the Denver International Airport.

-Documents requested by a Freedom of Information Act (FOIA) request by the Investigative Report Workshop in 2004 reveal that, “United Airlines, Inc” is involved in a DOD “Air Transportation Program” likely connected to COG.
-This contract would allow United Airlines to fly VIP’s, sitting Senators, Congressmen, and top elected officials including Head’s of State to-and-fro the main COG hub located on DIA grounds.
+Documents requested by a Freedom of Information Act (FOIA) request by the Investigative Report Workshop in 2004 reveal that “United Airlines, Inc” is involved in a DOD “Air Transportation Program” likely connected to COG.
+This contract would allow United Airlines to fly VIPs, sitting Senators, Congressmen, and top-level officials to-and-fro the main COG hub located on DIA grounds.

 According to the Investigative Report Workshop, “The Department of Defense audits commercial air carriers it contracts with to fly DOD employees.
 The Workshop and PBS FRONTLINE sent a FOIA request to learn about United Airline’s maintenance procedures.
 Last year, we had sent the same request for another company and the audits proved to be very informative.
 This time, however, we received about 94 mostly blank pages.”

 The Dirt Came From Somewhere